Dr Tang Tang

 - Website: Playful cities | Googlescholar | Researchgate | ORCID

 I am passionate about creating meaningful design solutions for better health and social sustainability.
 My research interests include design for behavioural change, experience design, design for health and wellbeing, cross-cultural design and transformation design.
 I have extensive experience in promoting sustainable behaviour through user-centred and participatory design.

-I am currently Principal Investigator on an EU funded PARTY project which aims at human development and reducing youth unemployment by increasing the involvement and inclusion of young people in service development in Africa, where we applied participatory and explorative service design.
-I am also Co-Investigator on the “Downsizing” project which explores the potential of using design interventions to promote healthy eating and portion control, funded by the BBSRC DRINC, UK.
+I was Principal Investigator on the recently completed EU funded PARTY (Participatory Development with the Youth) project which studied the complex challenges of human development and reducing youth unemployment in the African San community through a series of participatory and explorative service design workshops, interventions and dissemination activities between researchers and key stakeholders in Finland, Italy, Namibia and South Africa.
+I was Co-Investigator on the “Downsizing” project which explored the potential of using design interventions to promote healthy eating and portion control, funded by the BBSRC DRINC, UK.

 I am a regular reviewer for academic journals including The Design Journal, Journal of Cleaner Production, Journal of Design Research, International Journal of Sustainable Engineering, Journal of Internet Marketing and Advertising, International Journal of Environmental Technology and Management and International Journal of Information Technology and Management, Appetite, Waste Management & Research and Routledge Taylor & Francis Group.

 I specialise in user-centred design for behavioural change.
-My current research interests include design for emotion and wellbeing, cross-cultural design, the design of creative community-based participatory design methods for social sustainability.
+My current research interests include design for healthy behaviour, design for emotion and wellbeing, design for habitability, cross-cultural design, the design of creative community-based participatory design and co-design methods for social sustainability.

 I welcome PhD proposals relevant to